-Our board is negotiating the sale of our air rights.
-Are shareholders with lot-line apartments entitled to compensation?
+Our board is negotiating the sale of air rights.
+Should shareholders with lot-line apartments be compensated?

 “Owners of apartments with lot-line windows will inevitably argue that it’s unfair for them to have their views blocked or windows bricked as a result of the sale of air rights for the benefit of the building,” says New York City real estate attorney Steven Wagner, a partner at Adam Leitman Bailey, P.C. who represents tenants, apartment owners, co-op and condo boards, and owners.
 This imbalance of who is affected within the building can make negotiating the sale of air rights a very difficult business for a co-op board.